ElieHousseini/e-menu/README.md

-# React E-Menu
+# E-Menu

-React E-Menu is a web application that serves as an electronic menu for restaurants, cafes, or any food establishment.
+E-Menu is a web application that serves as an electronic menu for restaurants, cafes, or any food establishment.
 It allows customers to browse through available dishes and their details, facilitating a seamless ordering experience.

 The project is built with React for the frontend and utilizes Strapi as the headless CMS for managing and delivering the menu data.